davetgerrard/GenomicLayers/README.md

 ### Notes (reverse chronological)

+__2016-08-17__
+Wrote another test and moved locations of test scripts to match devtools::test() expectation.

 __2016-08-16__
 Long gap.
 Hard to get back into this.
 Started by splitting functions into individual files in the R/ sub-dir.
 The ideas is that this will eventually be the correct location for an R package.
 The file 'scripts/predictFromSequence.functions.R' now makes a list of all the .R files in R/ and sources them.